Harris Health System Faculty

 Carolyn Da Silva PT, DSc, NCS

 Carolyn Da Silva teaches primarily in the neurological rehabilitation sequence in the entry-level/professional and post-professional programs at Texas Woman’s University.
-Her research interests are in gait training (including use of the Lokomat) of stroke survivors, and in strength and functional measures of people with post-polio syndrome.
+Her research interests are in aging with a disability and people with post-polio syndrome.
 Her clinical practice is as a consultant in the post-polio clinic at TIRR Memorial Hermann Rehabilitation and Research and in the inpatient rehabilitation unit at Memorial Hermann Hospital - Texas Medical Center.

 Michael Furtado graduated from the University of Connecticut with a Bachelor of Science in pre-physical therapy and master’s in physical therapy.
-He later earned his doctorate of physical therapy from Boston University while he was a practicing physical therapist.
+He later earned his Doctor of Physical Therapy from Boston University while he was a practicing physical therapist and continued pursuit of lifelong learning and earned a Doctor of Education in Health Professions from A.T.
+Still University.
 He worked as a staff physical therapist for six years at TIRR Memorial Hermann Outpatient Rehabilitation, serving in leadership positions such as the center coordinator of clinical education and creating vestibular and balance programs in sports concussion and military veterans.
 Michael specializes in vestibular rehabilitation and amputees, but is recognized for his expertise through the American Physical Therapy Association as a neurological clinical specialist, with experience treating all types of neurological injuries.
-Michael is currently an assistant professor at the University of Texas Medical Branch, were he serves as admissions chair and primary faculty for neuroscience and neurological clinical management.
+Michael is currently an Associate Professor at the University of Texas Medical Branch, where he also serves as the Program Director for the Hybrid DPT Program Track, Admissions chair, and primary faculty for neuroscience and neurological clinical management.
 He also owns an outpatient private practice in Houston, AMPT Rehab, where he performs clinical practice and research in patients with vestibular dysfunction and neurological deficits.
 His portfolio of professional accolades includes various teaching and clinical awards with authorship or book chapters and numerous poster presentations and public speaking engagements.

 Katherine Jones PT, NCS, CBIS